AmericanEnglish/Academic-Conclusions/README.md

     * All maploop functions are bugless
     * All roomloop functions are written
     * All roomloop functions are bugless
-    * Look now displays everything from npcs to wwarp_points
+    * Look now displays everything from npcs to warp_points
+    * Talk method now works
+    * All SQL handled by player.py
 - To Do
-    * Write talk method.
-    * Maps.py will be eliminated and all functionality moved to player.py
+    * Add some serious documentation via docstrings and comments

 ## Finally . . .
 To run the program simply: